-If a quorum is present at the Annual Meeting, each nominee will only be elected as a Class I director for the three-year term following the Annual Meeting if he receives a majority of the votes cast at the Annual Meeting with respect to his election.
+If a quorum is present at the Annual Meeting, each nominee will only be elected as a Class III director for the three-year term following the Annual Meeting if she or he receives a majority of the votes cast at the Annual Meeting with respect to her or his election.
 Unless instructed otherwise, proxies received will be voted FOR the election of the nominees.